 We saw just such an effect with the Van der Pol equation, in the plots of Fig. 1.
 The equilibrium position became unstable, leading to growing oscillations, settling down after a while into a periodic limit cycle.
 This is exactly what happens with our simplified model of a clarinet, and the result is the behaviour we described earlier, very familiar from real clarinets.
 There is a threshold of blowing pressure, at which the instrument “lights up” and starts to make sound.
 The phenomenon is completely dependent on the nonlinear behaviour of the mouthpiece with its flexible reed.

 The alternative approach is to turn directly to numerical simulation, and use the computer to explore how the model behaves.
 A particularly efficient way to do this involves formulating the behaviour of the linear part of the clarinet in a slightly different way: not based on a frequency response function like the input impedance, but describing the acoustic response of the duct in terms of travelling waves.
-This approach was first developed in the context of the vibration of a bowed string, and we will explore that application in the next chapter.
+Similar methods are used in other fields, such as speech synthesis, but in the context of understanding the physics of musical instruments, the approach was first developed in the context of the vibration of a bowed string, and we will explore that application in the next chapter.
 But the clarinet model gives a simple way to introduce the method.
-A pleasing name has been given to the approach by Julius Smith : he calls it the “digital waveguide” method.
+A pleasing name has been given to the general approach by Julius Smith: he calls it the “digital waveguide” method.